 “One, I’m not sure I ever had thought through how important the coming together and the support from the private foundation sector was, that we all stood together… But that was critical because those foundations were critical to the passage [of the 1969 tax credit].
 They had a credibility that the community foundations did not have at that point in time in the history of our state.
 Secondly, I didn’t realize how long it would take.
 I thought I knew, but I didn’t realize we’d have to hire basically a lobbyist or a firm that would help us through the process, and how the waters changed daily in terms of who was supporting it, who wasn’t, what the questions were, and so on.
 The third was, all of a sudden, you’re in the public eye.
 That means that you could be criticized for your work and it takes just a ton of energy.
 The long-term benefits I think are worth it on so many levels, but you have to be prepared for it.”

 Another project in which the Kalamazoo Community Foundation sacrificed its own interests for the betterment of the field was a rebranding effort among community foundations.
 To support this initiative, the Kalamazoo Foundation (which it had been called for 60 years) renamed itself the Kalamazoo Community Foundation.

-Beyond his work at the Kalamazoo Community Foundation, Dr. Hopkins spent considerable time engaging with the state infrastructure organizations.
-He acted as a board member and later vice-chair of the Council of Michigan Foundations, a position he had left previously to become the chair of the leadership team at the national Council on Foundations at a time of considerable unrest among community foundations at the national level.
-Similarly, Dr. Hopkins served on the Midwest Community Foundation Ventures’ board before acting as its chair, and was a member of the community foundation committee for the Council of Michigan Foundations.
+Beyond his work at the Kalamazoo Community Foundation, Hopkins spent considerable time engaging with the state infrastructure organizations and acted as a board member and later vice-chair of CMF — a position he had left previously to become the chair of the leadership team at the national Council on Foundations at a time of considerable unrest among community foundations at the national level.
+Similarly, Hopkins served on the Midwest Community Foundation Ventures’ board before acting as its chair, and was a member of the community foundation committee for CMF.